 Here are my personal tips for Lunenburg:

-Lincoln Street Food is a little off the main street with most of the eateries, but is a great insider tip.
-The emphasis here is on regional ingredients, the menu changes frequently and the dishes are really very creative.
+Lincoln Street Food is a bit off the main street with most of the restaurants, but it’s a great insider tip.
+Emphasis is placed on regional ingredients, the menu changes frequently and the dishes are really very creative.

-Bar Salvador Who would have thought that an absolutely authentic tapas bar could be found in a fishing village in Nova Scotia of all places?
-Before you head to one of the surrounding restaurants for dinner, I highly recommend a small aperitif in a Mediterranean atmosphere!
+Bar Salvador Who would have thought that an absolutely authentic tapas bar would be located in a fishing village in Nova Scotia?
+Before you stop for dinner in one of the surrounding restaurants, I highly recommend a small aperitif in a Mediterranean atmosphere!

 The Beach Pea Kitchen & Bar So cozy, right across the street – and the lobster pasta is a poem!

-The South Shore Fish Shack You should stop here for good fish & chips.
-Incidentally, you have a beautiful view of the idyllic bay from the terrace.
+The South Shore Fish Shack You should stop here for good Fish & Chips.
+From the terrace you have a beautiful view of the idyllic bay.

 The Half Shell Oysters & Seafood Next door there is fresh lobster and oysters, which you can also enjoy in the open air with a great view.

-The Savvy Sailor Café If you’re in the mood for a hearty Canadian breakfast, you should make a stop here.
+The Savvy Sailor Café If you’re in the mood for a hearty Canadian breakfast, then you should stop here.
 The Savvy Sailor Café is also located in the middle of Lunenburg with a view of the harbor.

-The Laughing Whale is the place to go for coffee connoisseurs: as soon as you walk in, you are enveloped by the aroma of freshly roasted coffee.
+The Laughing Whale is the place to go for coffee connoisseurs: As soon as you enter, you will be enveloped by the scent of freshly roasted coffee.
 The atmosphere is super warm and cozy.

-Lightship Brewery From hoppy, fruity IPAs to strong stouts, you can try local craft beers here.
-But even if you don’t like beer at all, you should definitely head out to the Lightship Brewery on the opposite bank: From here you have a fantastic view of the historic center of Lunenburg and its waterfront.
+Lightship Brewery From hoppy-fruity IPAs to strong stouts, you can test local craft beers here.
+But even if you don’t like beer at all, you should definitely drive out to the Lightship Brewery on the opposite bank: From here you have a fantastic view of the historic center of Lunenburg and its waterfront.

 Next door at Boathouse Bites there is delicious poutine; the crispy fries with a topping of cream sauce and cheese cubes are a real temptation!